meithecatte/miniforth/README.md

 ## Trying it out

+You can either build a disk image yourself (see below), or download one from [the releases page].

 When Miniforth boots, no prompt will be shown on the screen.
 However, if what you're typing is being shown on the screen, it is working.
 You can: